 That’s it already.
 You can now maintain your contacts using the Google web interface.
 Please note that you can also sync your Notes via Google Mail, although I personally would recommend using Keep for this (see below).
 Here are the most important links for your convenience:

 There are multiple ways to sync and backup your pictures from your iPhone – it all depends on what’s most important for you.
 Do you just want to backup your photos and videos to the cloud?
-I would recommend to go with Dropbox.
+I would recommend going with Dropbox.
 Do you also want to share them with friends and family, edit them and have them all nicely accessible from the browser?
 Choose Google Photos.

 Dropbox Photo Sync Setup